smucsclub/hacksmu/index.md

   [
     "Rebecca Kuhlman", "rkuhlman@smu.edu",
     "https://www.linkedin.com/in/rebecca-kuhlman-8bab731a0/",
-    "../img/team/michael-lennon.jpg", "Outreach Director",
+    "../img/team/rebecca-kuhlman.jpg", "Outreach Director",
-    "Rebecca Kuhlman is a Sophomore studying Computer Science and Math at SMU.
+    "Rebecca Kuhlman is a sophomore studying Computer Science and Math at SMU.
 They're a lab tech working at the Deason Innovation Gym, and is the resident 3D scanning staff member there.
 When they're not doing school work, they enjoy baking, drawing, and crafting (especially crocheting)."
   ],
   [
     "Hazel Eroy", "heroy@mail.smu.edu",
     "https://www.linkedin.com/in/hazeleroy",
     "../img/team/hazel-eroy.jpg", "Secretary",
-    "Hazel is a freshman studying computer science and economics.
+    "Hazel is a sophomore studying computer science and economics.
 She is also involved in Asian Council, Project Sunshine, and Robotics.
 Outside school, she like to bake and play tennis."
   ]
 ]
 ---